£150 Hogarth Before and After

 The second plate:

-Published in the 1822 Heath edition of Hogarth's works (placed loose inside a concealed folder in the back board of the work).
+Published in the 1822 Heath edition of Hogarth's works.
+Due to the controversial nature of the subject, the prints were issued loose in a secret pocket in the back board of the volume.

 Some spotting and waterstains mainly to margins.